 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Sol Young's Disqus - Latest Comments in Found an Android in the Wild (T-Mobile Google Phone G1)</title><link>http://solyoung.disqus.com/</link><description>Disqus Comments (solyoung.com)</description><language>en</language><lastBuildDate>Mon, 10 Nov 2008 18:03:42 -0000</lastBuildDate><item><title>Re: Found an Android in the Wild (T-Mobile Google Phone G1)</title><link>http://solyoung.com/2008/11/10/found-an-android-in-the-wild-t-mobile-google-phone-g1/#comment-3669949</link><description>I kind of wonder if we're going to take a leap towards a netbook &lt;br&gt;phone...
-An Apple, Android, and Windows 7 world.&lt;br&gt;&lt;br&gt;Are there enough capable manufacturers releasing Android based devices &lt;br&gt;in the near-term?
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Sol Young's Disqus - Latest Comments in Found an Android in the Wild (T-Mobile Google Phone G1)</title><link>http://solyoung.disqus.com/</link><description>solyoung.com</description><atom:link href="https://solyoung.disqus.com/found_an_android_in_the_wild_t_mobile_google_phone_g1/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Mon, 10 Nov 2008 18:03:42 -0000</lastBuildDate><item><title>Re: Found an Android in the Wild (T-Mobile Google Phone G1)</title><link>http://solyoung.com/2008/11/10/found-an-android-in-the-wild-t-mobile-google-phone-g1/#comment-3669949</link><description>&lt;p&gt;I kind of wonder if we're going to take a leap towards a netbook &lt;br&gt;phone...
+An Apple, Android, and Windows 7 world.&lt;/p&gt;&lt;p&gt;Are there enough capable manufacturers releasing Android based devices &lt;br&gt;in the near-term?
 Palm launched their Treo with Windows Mobile.
-It's &lt;br&gt;an unfair comparison, but after a few generations it still flopped.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">sol</dc:creator><pubDate>Mon, 10 Nov 2008 18:03:42 -0000</pubDate></item><item><title>Re: Found an Android in the Wild (T-Mobile Google Phone G1)</title><link>http://solyoung.com/2008/11/10/found-an-android-in-the-wild-t-mobile-google-phone-g1/#comment-3669504</link><description>The later generations of Android phones will be more user friendly as the kinks get worked out from the first generation G1.&lt;br&gt;&lt;br&gt;,Michael Martin&lt;br&gt;&lt;a href="http://www.googleandblog.com/" rel="nofollow"&gt;http://www.googleandblog.com/&lt;/a&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Michael Martin</dc:creator><pubDate>Mon, 10 Nov 2008 17:26:52 -0000</pubDate></item><item><title>Re: Found an Android in the Wild (T-Mobile Google Phone G1)</title><link>http://solyoung.com/2008/11/10/found-an-android-in-the-wild-t-mobile-google-phone-g1/#comment-3663303</link><description>As a development asset, it has value and is a nice display of where Android&lt;br&gt;is at as an OS.
-As a consumer or business device the G1 doesn't cut it.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">sol</dc:creator><pubDate>Mon, 10 Nov 2008 10:36:31 -0000</pubDate></item><item><title>Re: Found an Android in the Wild (T-Mobile Google Phone G1)</title><link>http://solyoung.com/2008/11/10/found-an-android-in-the-wild-t-mobile-google-phone-g1/#comment-3662962</link><description>I like my G1 very much but then again people should really not consider G1 to be used for business related operations.
-It's more like gadget phone for right now.&lt;br&gt;&lt;br&gt;By the way you could join &lt;a href="http://tmobileg1fans.com" rel="nofollow"&gt;http://tmobileg1fans.com&lt;/a&gt; i am sure you will like it.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">livecrunch</dc:creator><pubDate>Mon, 10 Nov 2008 10:09:28 -0000</pubDate></item></channel></rss>
+It's &lt;br&gt;an unfair comparison, but after a few generations it still flopped.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Sol Young</dc:creator><pubDate>Mon, 10 Nov 2008 18:03:42 -0000</pubDate></item><item><title>Re: Found an Android in the Wild (T-Mobile Google Phone G1)</title><link>http://solyoung.com/2008/11/10/found-an-android-in-the-wild-t-mobile-google-phone-g1/#comment-3669504</link><description>&lt;p&gt;The later generations of Android phones will be more user friendly as the kinks get worked out from the first generation G1.&lt;/p&gt;&lt;p&gt;,Michael Martin&lt;br&gt;&lt;a href="http://www.googleandblog.com/" rel="nofollow noopener" target="_blank" title="http://www.googleandblog.com/"&gt;http://www.googleandblog.com/&lt;/a&gt;&lt;br&gt;&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Michael Martin</dc:creator><pubDate>Mon, 10 Nov 2008 17:26:52 -0000</pubDate></item><item><title>Re: Found an Android in the Wild (T-Mobile Google Phone G1)</title><link>http://solyoung.com/2008/11/10/found-an-android-in-the-wild-t-mobile-google-phone-g1/#comment-3663303</link><description>&lt;p&gt;As a development asset, it has value and is a nice display of where Android&lt;br&gt;is at as an OS.
+As a consumer or business device the G1 doesn't cut it.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Sol Young</dc:creator><pubDate>Mon, 10 Nov 2008 10:36:31 -0000</pubDate></item><item><title>Re: Found an Android in the Wild (T-Mobile Google Phone G1)</title><link>http://solyoung.com/2008/11/10/found-an-android-in-the-wild-t-mobile-google-phone-g1/#comment-3662962</link><description>&lt;p&gt;I like my G1 very much but then again people should really not consider G1 to be used for business related operations.
+It's more like gadget phone for right now.&lt;/p&gt;&lt;p&gt;By the way you could join &lt;a href="http://tmobileg1fans.com" rel="nofollow noopener" target="_blank" title="http://tmobileg1fans.com"&gt;http://tmobileg1fans.com&lt;/a&gt; i am sure you will like it.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">@JoeHobot</dc:creator><pubDate>Mon, 10 Nov 2008 10:09:28 -0000</pubDate></item></channel></rss>